Amrit57/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
 This is simple Rock Paper Scissor game created during JAVASCRIPT project.
-You can play this game only on console for now.
+In TheOdinProject.

-This is currently playable in Console.
+Project Completed!

-This is a foundation project during javascript, Final product coming soon.
+USED #HTML #CSS #JAVASRIPT

-created a branch for UI.
+Might add some more feature or UI later.
+[2023, March 18]